Is He Extroverted? Identifying Missing Relevant Personas for Faithful User Simulation: Introduction

+Existing user simulation studies attempt to accumulate as comprehensive personas as possible in advance, using external sources such as biographies~\cite{shao2023character,Wang2025OpenCharacterTC} or interviews~\cite{Ng2024HowWC,park2024generativeagentsimulations1000}, to support simulation across a wide range of situations.
+However, simulations in individual situations are influenced by diverse, situation-specific personas that cannot be fully captured by generic biographies or situation-agnostic interviews.
+As a result, user simulation based on situation-agnostic comprehensive personas suffers from missing relevant personas (Figure~\ref{fig:task}), leading to unfaithful user simulation.
+Moreover, since not all personas are relevant to a given situation, using comprehensive personas for a specific situation can be unnecessarily costly.

+In this study, to enable faithful user simulation based on relevant personas, we assume a basic persona (including age, gender, and the interlocutor relationship) and focus on identifying missing personas that are relevant in a specific simulation context.
+By solving this task using LLMs, we ask the following research questions: \begin{description} \item[RQ1:] How well can leading LLMs identify missing relevant personas from context? \item[RQ2:] What cognitive patterns emerge in their performance, especially compared to humans? \item[RQ3:] Can effective instruction strategies enhance model performance on this task? \end{description}

-To systematically study this task, we first construct a new dataset based on character-rich drama scripts from the TVShowGuess dataset~\cite{sang2022tvshowguess}.
-Our dataset centers on context-aware PICQs paired with annotated unknown relevant personas.
-We adopt a two-stage annotation process: first, LLM pre-screening combined with manual verification identifies PICQs from dialogues; next, three annotators determine and describe the unknown relevant personas that influence each PICQ choice.
-Along with the dataset, we propose a multi-faceted evaluation scheme with three metrics, fidelity, influence, and inaccessibility, and a multi-task prompting strategy designed for this task.
+To answer these research questions in a controlled and meaningful setting, we construct a new benchmark dataset, PICQ-drama, based on character-rich drama scripts in the TVShowGuess dataset~\cite{sang2022tvshowguess}.
+We focus on user responses to persona-influenced choice questions (PICQs), where respondents select from a constrained set of options (\textit{e.g.}, ``Would you marry me?''); answers to PICQs naturally reveal user preferences shaped by personas.
+Empirically, PICQs constitute the majority of persona-influenced questions (\S~\ref{sec:task}) in the TVShowGuess dataset.
+Our dataset pairs context-aware PICQs with annotated missing relevant persona dimensions.
+Annotation proceeds in two stages: LLM pre-screening combined with manual verification identifies PICQs from dialogues; annotators determine and describe the missing persona dimensions that influence each PICQ choice.
+In addition, we propose a multi-faceted evaluation scheme with three metrics, assessing influence on user choices, the difficulty of acquisition (inaccessibility), and alignment to human-annotations.
+We also design a multi-task instruction strategy designed for this task.

-We benchmark leading LLMs such as GPT, Qwen, and Llama series.
-The results confirm the feasibility of applying LLMs to this task and validate the effectiveness of our prompting strategy.
-More importantly, we discover an emergent ``Fidelity vs.\ Insight'' dilemma.
-Our ablation study further clarifies how different components of our multi-task prompt affect models of varying capabilities.
-Finally, a detailed analysis of cognitive patterns reveals notable differences between humans and various LLMs, suggesting that future progress depends on building synergistic systems that leverage these complementary cognitive strengths.
+In our experiments, we benchmark leading LLMs such as GPT-4.1~\cite{openai2024gpt4technicalreport}, Qwen-3~\cite{yang2025qwen3technicalreport}, and Llama-3.1~\cite{grattafiori2024llama3herdmodels}.
+The results confirm the feasibility of applying LLMs to this task and validate the effectiveness of our instruction strategy.
+We evaluate the models from various aspects of influence, inaccessibility, and fidelity with human annotations.
+We investigate the influence of model scales on the performance, the influence of our instruction strategies, and the cognitive patterns of the models.